 News and Events

-The program schedules for the Lay Spiritual Formation Program and the Clergy Formation Program for 2013-2014 are now available.
-Please click on the document of choice below to download:
+The program schedule for the Lay Spiritual Formation Program and the Clergy Formation Program for 2014-2015 is available.
+We hope you will be able to attend these events:

 St. Augustine's Seminary of Toronto is celebrating its Centenary Year.
 Please click on the link below for event listings: